How it works

 It is important to highlight that the baseline tracking technology used to track these events, cannot detect deterministically all the devices that are in proximity of the sensing devices; in fact, many smartphones adopt measures to protect their identity using random identifiers and many sensing devices (for example Cisco Maraki) do not even track these devices in the first place.
 This is one of the reasons why we focused the solution on those analysis and use cases that are not affected by this phenomenon.

 We removed some of the metrics that refer to the count of unique individuals.
-The metrics have been removed from the admin panel dashboards (including Custom Reports), from the CSV export and from API endpoints.
+The metrics have been removed from the Cloud4Wi Dashboard (including Custom Reports), from the CSV export and from API endpoints.

 In particular, we removed the following metrics: